reindert-vetter/api-version-control/README.md

 | Use one controller, one validation and one router for one endpoint. |  | ✔️ |
 | The router and your code always contains the latest version. | | ✔️ |
 | Old versions are only defined once.
 Once made, you don't have to worry about that anymore | | ✔️ |
 > Note for **Version middleware**: If you do not yet use a self-made middleware, you can debug from your controller.
 With *Version middleware*, colleagues must now understand that (only with an old version of an endpoint) the code in a middleware also influences the rest of the code.
+Many companies only offer support and bug fixes for the latest version.
+In that case you can debug from your controller.

 ## How to use
 ### Releases